 Inconsistent results regarding a study topic don’t mean that the research is useless, or that the study question should be abandoned.
 Quite the opposite – as long as there are substantial results from any studies, the topic should be explored further.
 And no matter what scientists eventually uncover about this association, as long as it’s a major topic of study, consumers and the public have a right to know about the possibility of risks.

 Manufacturers shouldn’t be allowed to conceal and downplay scientific research regarding their products.
 They should be open with consumers and give them all the necessary information needed to make a decision on whether or not to use their products.
 Consumers have a right to exercise caution in using products, and if companies choose to mislead or hide pertinent information from their customers, many would agree that they deserve to suffer the consequences – including providing compensation for any injuries needlessly caused by their behavior.

 We need to reiterate that Johnson & Johnson continues to deny any and all wrongdoing.
 Warnings, the company argues, just aren’t necessary for talcum powder.

-Several state court juries in Missouri, however, have disagreed.
-Three jury verdicts have already decided that Johnson & Johnson is responsible for compensating consumers who developed ovarian cancer after using talc powder products, as well as being subject to punitive damages for outrageous conduct in concealing information.
+Several state court juries in Missouri and California, however, have disagreed.
+Five jury verdicts have already decided that Johnson & Johnson is responsible for compensating consumers who developed ovarian cancer after using talc powder products, as well as being subject to punitive damages for outrageous conduct in concealing information.
 Victims and their legal advocates hope that these promising outcomes continue, as thousands of other cancer patients who filed suit against Johnson & Johnson wait for their day in court.